atroxaper/p6-LogP6/README.md

 ### Standard WriterConf

-Standard `WriterConf` (`LogP6::WriterConf::Std`) writes log message to abstract `IO::Handle`.
-It has a `pattern` - string with special placeholders for values like `ndc`, current `Thread` name, log message and so. `Writer` will put all necessary values into `pattern` and write it to handle.
+Standard `WriterConf` (`LogP6::WriterConf::Std`) makes a writer which writes log message to abstract `IO::Handle`.
+It has a `pattern` - string with special placeholders for values like `ndc`, current `Thread` name, log message and so.
+`Writer` will put all necessary values into `pattern` and write it to handle.
 Also standard `WriterConf` has boolean `auto-exceptions` property - if it is `True` then placeholder for exception will be concatenated to the `pattern` automatically.
 Form of the exception placeholder can be configured separately (see [Defaults](#defaults) and [Cliche](#cliche)).

 ### Pattern